santiagohermo/dissertation_template/README.md

 Welcome to the `dissertation_template` repository!
 This repository serves as a simple template to help you organize your research towards your dissertation.
+It was adapted from an informal template that was used by many graduate students at the Brown University's Department of Economics.
+I have added some features and made it publicly available for anyone to use.

 ## Dissertation